Back to Delaware

 Plain English Breakdown

-This resolution acknowledges the work done by the Delaware Nutrient Management Program and Commission in protecting water quality.
+This resolution officially recognizes the work of the Delaware Nutrient Management Program and Commission in protecting water quality.

 What This Bill Does